Skip to content

 2. Pyrope

-This variety offers bright to dark red tones, with remarkable transparency and shine.
+This variety offers bright to dark red tones, with remarkable transparency and brilliance.

 02